Human services: Certification and continuing education

-United States
+United States Of America

-The Center for Credentialing & Education (CCE) conceptualized the Human Services-Board Certified Practitioner (HS-BCP) credential with the assistance of the National Organization for Human Services (NOHS) and the Council for Standards in Human Service Education (CSHSE).
-The credential was created for human services practitioners seeking to advance their careers by acquiring independent verification of their practical knowledge and educational background.

-Graduates from human services programs can obtain a Human Services Board Certified Practitioner (HS-BCP) credential offered by the Center for Credentialing & Education (CCE).
+Not all graduates from human services programs can obtain a Human Services Board Certified Practitioner (HS-BCP) credential offered by the Center for Credentialing & Education (CCE).
 The HS-BCP certification ensures that human services practitioners offer quality services, are competent service providers, are committed to high standards, and adhere to the NOHS Ethical Standards of Human Service Professionals, as well as to help solidify the professional identity of human services practitioners.
 HS-BCPE Experience Requirements for the certification: HS-BCP applicants must meet post-graduation experience requirements to be eligible to take the examination.
 However, graduates of a CSHSE accredited degree program may sit for the HS-BCP exam without verifying their human services work experience.
 Otherwise experience requirements for candidates not from a CSHSE accredited program are as follows: Associate degree with post degree experience requires three years, including a minimum of 4,500 hours; Bachelor's Degree with post degree experience requires two years, including a minimum of 3,000 hours; Master's or Doctorate with post degree experience requires one year, including a minimum of 1,500 hours.

 The HS-BCP exam is designed to verify a candidate's human services knowledge.
 The exam was created as a collaborative effort of human services subject-matter experts and normed on a population of professionals in the field.
 The HS-BCP exam covers the following areas: